jsadler/PowerShell-Scripts/Functions/ReadMe.md

 ##Open-DiscTray
   >Remotely open or close disc tray.
 Great for fucking with Tyler.

-##Press Enter To Continue
-  >Place this function in your script to add "Press Enter to Continue" ability

 ##Test-Port
   >Checks to see if a specified port is opened on a specified machine